Data-Mining-CS568/NG-DBSCAN/README.md

 	- After this, new_epsilon_graph.txt, new_clusters.txt, new_points.txt will be generated.

-	- To plot the clusters for the points after considering queries.txt, we will run the following command:
+	- To plot the clusters for the points after considering queries.txt, we will run the following command.
+Here <image_name> refers to the image name for saving that image.
-		- python3 clusters_generator.py 1
+		- python3 clusters_generator.py 1 <image_name>

 </details>